kyma-project/examples/call-ec/README.md

 ### Deploy the lambda function

-1. Before you deploy the lambda, modify the [call-ec-function.yml](call-ec-function.yml) file by setting the `name` container environment variable value to the full URL of the access service that represents the underlying OCC API.
-For example, for the access service with the `http://ec-default-b515fe5b-7d06-446d-858f-db0128792bb8.kyma-integration` URL:
+1. Before you deploy the lambda, modify the [`call-ec-function.yml`](call-ec-function.yml) file by setting the `name` container environment variable value to the full address of the access service that represents the underlying OCC API.
+See the example for the access service with the `http://ec-default-b515fe5b-7d06-446d-858f-db0128792bb8.kyma-integration` address:

 ```
 containers: